-A client called me recently asking my opinion about an article he read in BusinessWeek titled, “The No-Cost Way to Motivate.”
-His take on it was, “the author says to take more interest in your employees’ personal lives.
-I say, is that really a good idea?”
+A client called me recently asking my opinion about an article he read in BloombergBusiness titled, “The No-Cost Way to Motivate.”
+His take on it was, “The author says to take more interest in your employees’ personal lives.
+Is that really a good idea?”

-To be fair to the article’s author, Patrick Leoncini, he does say, “Take an active, genuine interest in the lives of your employees.”
+To be fair to the article’s author, Patrick Lencioni, he does say, “Take an active, genuine interest in the lives of your employees.”
 For good measure I would underline, bold and capitalize the word, “genuine.”
 If you don’t feel genuine about it, don’t do it.
 If it’s already a bad situation, this will just make it worse.
-Even if your intentions are good, not all employees want you to ask about their personal lives, particularly if you feel awkward about it.
+Even if your intentions are good, not all employees want you to ask about their personal lives.
+And if you already feel awkward about it, nobody wins.

 Leoncini goes on to say:

 “One of the greatest causes of misery for employees is the feeling that the person they work for isn’t interested in who they are and what goes on in their lives, personally or professionally.
 Regardless of how much money people make and whether their jobs suit them, if they feel anonymous they’ll dread going to work—and return home deflated.”